jay-joshy/allergyguide/docs/oit_patient_resource.typ

 There are three main outcomes with OIT:

 1. *Full Freedom (Tolerance):* you can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
 Around 80%
-2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate small amounts (e.g. a quarter of a serving size).
+2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate smaller amounts.
 This protects you from severe reactions if you accidentally eat the food. ~18%
 3. *Stopping:* Sometimes, OIT becomes difficult due to taste aversion, is too time consuming for patients and families, or side effects, and we have to stop.
 This is rare. ~2%

 #warning-box("Important Safety Note:")[